neosmart/SqliteCache/README.md

 # SqliteCache for ASP.NET Core

-SqliteCache is a persistent cache implementing `IDistributedCache` for ASP.NET Core projects.
+[SqliteCache](https://neosmart.net/blog/2019/sqlite-cache-for-asp-net-core) is a persistent cache implementing `IDistributedCache` for ASP.NET Core projects.

 SqliteCache uses a locally stored SQLite database file (taking advantage of SQLite's battle-tested safe multi-threaded access features) to replicate persistent caching, allowing developers to mimic the behavior of staging or production targets without all the overhead or hassle of a traditional `IDistributedCache` implementation.
+You can read more about its design and inspiration in [the official release post](https://neosmart.net/blog/2019/sqlite-cache-for-asp-net-core) on the NeoSmart blog.

 ## Why `NeoSmart.Caching.Sqlite`?